 Climbing both peaks this way, from the noted starting point is about 12 miles round trip, with an elevation gain of about 2,730'.

 The West - 4WD

 At the intersection with Henness Pass Road, take a left and head 2 miles up.
 You will find Forest Route 72 to Verdi Peak.
 If you park here and hike, it is basically the same round trip distance as the route described above, but with an elevation gain closer to 2,400'.
-However, a 4WD should have no problem making it to at least the 7,000' mark with a relatively smooth ride.
-At this point you are 2 1/2 miles from Ladybug Peak and 3 1/2 miles from Verdi Peak.
-The roughly 7,000' mark is at an intersection with one road heading left, and the other right - both going up.
-The one on the right is the continuation of Verdi Peak Road.
+A 4WD is required to get here.
+However, a 4WD can make it all the way to the summit of Verdi Peak and to within 250 yards of Ladybug Peak.
+However, there are plenty of places to park in between.

 If absolutely determined to hike from the east, get off at Exit 2 of I-80 still in Nevada.
 Head north and turn left onto Trelease Lane, and then take a quick right onto Hill Lane.
 Follow Hill Lane for a little over a mile.
 Shortly after the road goes from paved to dirt, take a left on an unmarked road which leads to an electrical substation.
 The land is owned by the power company, and is not closed to the public.
 This is best done in snowshoes so as to avoid some of the brush, and simply walk up snow instead.